Financial Assistance for Families

 In general, most families pay a co-payment based on a sliding fee scale according to their income and family size.

-EEC Financial Assistance Parent Co-Payment Schedule
+EEC Financial Assistance Parent Co-Payment Chart

 The Parent Co-Payment Schedule is used to determine the parent's co-payment once the family is determined to be eligible and is being enrolled in an early education and care program.

 Find out about this nationally funded program that promotes school readiness through quality early educational experiences and services.
-Services are free for all families who meet federal low-income guidelines.